 Made in China, tri-ply full cladding.
-Nice looking set with stainless lids, but the 1-star reviews tell the story: poor quality stainless prone to pitting and discoloring.
-Atjust over $100 for a 10 piece set, this makes sense.
+Nice looking set, but the 1-star reviews tell the story: poor quality stainless prone to pitting and discoloring.
+At just over $100 for a 10 piece set (so about $10 per piece), this makes sense.
 Also, no skillet in the set--just a sauté pan.
 (Some people prefer sauté pans, but most people prefer skillets.)

-Cook's Standard makes an even lower budget line with glass lids, which we also do not like (although this set does have a skillet).
+Cook's Standard makes a disc-clad, lower budget line with glass lids, which we also do not like (although this set does have a skillet).

-This is super low end cookware.
+Don't let all the positive reviews fool you: this is low end cookware.
 If it's all you can afford, you might prefer it to cheap nonstick.
 But if you can spend just a little more, you should go with Tramontina Tri-Ply Clad or Cuisinart MC Pro.

 Cuisinart Chef's Classic

 Made in China.
 Bottom clad.
-Much lower price point ($110 for a 11 piece set) and much inferior to the Multiclad Pro.
+Much lower price point ($110 for a 11 piece set) and much inferior to Cuisinart's Multiclad Pro line.
 Okay for a roasting pan or a stock pot that won't take a lot of abuse, but don't buy a set or skillet in this line.
 Spend a little more and get the MC Pro, which offers performance almost as good as All-Clad D3.

 Cuisinart Contour Cookware

 Bottom clad, made in China.
-Cuisinart Multiclad Pro is one of our favorite cookware brands, but most other Cuisinart cookware is mediocre at best, and the Contour is no exception.
-It's thin, lacking enough aluminum to provide even heating.
+Cuisinart Multiclad Pro is one of our favorite cookware brands, but most other Cuisinart cookware is mediocre, and the Contour is no exception.
+It's thin, so it will be prone to warping, and it lacks enough aluminum to provide even heating.
 It has glass lids, which is another hallmark of budget brands.
-But our least favorite thing about it is the shape: the sides taper inward then flare out at the top.
+But our least favorite thing about it is the shape: the pot sides taper inward then flare out at the top.
 This is pretty, sure.
 But it makes pans a little harder to clean and a little harder to store because they won't stack as well as straight-sided pans, if at all.